tytydraco/yessleep/out/Ive_been_stuck_at_the_Youth_With_Psychic_Abilities_facility_since_I_was_twelve_On_Christmas_Eve_I_managed_to_get_out.md

 “The holidays came early, kids!”
 Warden Carrington mocked, and I sensed the group of us all holding a collective breath.

-“Johnson!” she boomed.
+“J!” she boomed.
 “You’re getting out of here!”

 There was an awkward silence before Ethan kicked me.